komalivikas/WebEng_Assignment1_Nasa/README.md

 # React Nasa API : Assignment2
 ## Continuation of Assignment1: Nasa Api APOD Spring API Project

 This project serves as a continuation of Assignment1: Nasa Api APOD Spring API Project.
 The backend API project can be found in the [WE_Assignment1](https://github.com/komalivikas/WE_Assignment1) repository, specifically in the `src/main/java` folder.
-The React frontend project (Assignment2) is located in the [WE_Assignment1](https://github.com/komalivikas/WE_Assignment1) repository specifically in `WE_Assignment1/NasaFrontEnd` directory.
+The React frontend project (Assignment2) is located in the [WE_Assignment1](https://github.com/komalivikas/WE_Assignment1) repository specifically in `WE_Assignment1/NasaFrontEnd` folder.

 # NASA Image Viewer App